-In year one of the programme, two progress workshops will be organised.
-During these progress workshops the research proposal will have to be presented after which you will receive feedback of your fellow students and the lecturer.
-This will help you to successfully submit your research proposal in year one of the PhD programme.
-The progress workshops (intake 2023) are scheduled to take place on-campus from 9-11 May 2023 and in September 2023 (dates to be confirmed).
+In year one of the programme, four workshops will be organised, two on-campus workshops in Maastricht, the Netherlands and two online.
+During these workshops, candidates will interact with faculty and fellow students, present and discuss their research.
+This will help you to submit your research proposal in year one of the PhD programme.
+The workshops are scheduled to take place on-campus (3 days each) in May and November and online (1 day each) in September and February.

-In the first year, you will complete your PhD research proposal.
+In the first year of the PhD programme, you will complete your PhD research proposal.
+Your supervisors (at least two) will also be assigned in year one of the programme.
+Twelve months after admittance into the programme, the supervisory team will evaluate your progress.
 Upon successful completion of the first year, access to the next years of the PhD programme will be granted.
 Admission to this second phase depends on the successful assessment of the research proposal written by the candidate.
-A committee consisting of three members will evaluate the research proposal on academic and societal / practical relevance and feasibility.
-In case of a positive evaluation of the research proposal at least two expert supervisors will be assigned to the PhD project of the candidate.

 We are looking for candidates with a Master’s degree who have strong academic records, professional and/or volunteer experience, affiliation with academic research and a special interest in private sector development.
 MSM welcomes candidates from all over the world from a wide wide variety of backgrounds, cultures and disciplines.
 The programme is tailored to synergise the various backgrounds.